 Brooklyn Public Library

-• Eastern DataComm’s experience and project management expertise ensured a smooth rollout with the flexibility to adjust the implementation plan as older equipment failed.
+- Eastern DataComm’s experience and project management expertise ensured a smooth rollout with the flexibility to adjust the implementation plan as older equipment became obsolete.

 “That said, I knew that Eastern DataComm has always been more than just a cabling organization — they do work in networking and voice as well.
 When the opportunity arose to start the discussion about the phone system, I had them come in and show us what the possibilities were.”

-Brooklyn Public Library looked at a couple of different options but found that the ShoreTel(Mitel) Unified Communications system offered the best mix of features, price and ease of use.
-When some grant money became available, the library called upon Eastern DataComm to implement the ShoreTel(Mitel) solution.
+Brooklyn Public Library examined different options as part of their due diligence procedures, but found that the ShoreTel(Mitel) Unified Communications system offered the best mix of features, price, and ease of use.
+When grant money became available, the library called upon Eastern DataComm to implement the ShoreTel(Mitel) solution.

 “The ShoreTel(Mitel) Mobility routers will enable us to extend the phone system to our executives who travel a lot.
 Their work extension can reside on their smartphones so they can receive calls anywhere in the world.”

 The implementation of the ShoreTel(Mitel) system went very smoothly.
 Eastern DataComm worked closely with Kusulas to develop the dialing plan and coordinate the project.
-They completed the rollout location by location over the course of
+Together, they completed the rollout location-by-location over the course of about six months.

 Whatever the future holds, Brooklyn Public Library has a reliable platform with a smooth upgrade path — and a strong partner in Eastern DataComm.

 How Brooklyn Public Library Officials Describe the Eastern DataComm Experience